jeremy-miller/clojure-life/README.md

 ## Motivation
 I created this project for two reasons:
-1. Learn Clojure
+1. Try Clojure
-2. Compare a functional (and Lisp) implementation of Conway's Game of Life to my [object-oriented implementation](https://github.com/jeremy-miller/life-python).
+2. Compare a functional (and Lisp) implementation of Conway's Game of Life to my [object-oriented implementation](https://github.com/jeremy-miller/life-python)

 ## Usage
 This implementation uses a Docker container to isolate the execution environment.